-Yao-Yuan is a Ph.D. candidate in the Computer Science and Engineering department of UCSD.
-He is currently working with Professor Kamalika Chaudhuri on trustworthy machine learning, which includes topics such as adversarial examples, interpretability, and spurious correlations.
+Yao-Yuan is currently working in DeepMind.
+He received his Ph.D. from Computer Science and Engineering department of UCSD, advised by Professor Kamalika Chaudhuri.
+His thesis was on trustworthy machine learning, which includes topics such as adversarial examples, interpretability, and spurious correlations.
 Prior to joining UCSD, he received his B.S. in Computer Science from National Taiwan University in 2016.

 Here are some problems he previously worked on: